Pedro Calungsod

-While in Guam, Calungsod preached Christianity to the Chamorros through catechesis, while baptizing infants, children, and adults at the risk and expense of being persecuted and eventually murdered.
-Through Calungsod and San Vitores's missionary efforts, many native Chamorros converted to Catholicism.
+While in Guam, Calungsod preached Christianity to the Chamorros through catechesis, while baptizing infants, children, and adults through colonization.
+Through Calungsod and San Vitores's missionary efforts, many native Chamorros were forced to convert to Catholicism.
+He remains a contentious figure in Chamorro history and scholarly research for his involvement in the Spanish–Chamorro Wars, where the indigenous Chamorro peoples were brutally decimated through colonization and genocide.